ccoverstreet/AMORPH/README.md

 https://bitbucket.org/eggplantbren/amorph

-This download includes the source code, Python scripts for viewing results, example datasets, and the Windows executable file (AMORPH.exe).
+This download includes the source code, Python scripts for viewing results, example datasets, and the Windows executable file (AMORPH.exe), which is the easiest way of using AMORPH.
 The Python scripts make use of the packages Numpy and matplotlib, and has only been tested under Python 3.
 Anaconda (https://www.anaconda.com/download/) is a convenient distribution of Python which comes with scientific packages